 A factor in evaluating the load limitation on a radial transmission line is the degree to which the distribution load can be switched to circuits served from other sources and whether such capability can be reasonably added.
 Other factors include the ability to perform maintenance on the radial transmission line, the outage history of the radial transmission line, load density and type, tie capability, etc.

-Once a radial loading limit exceeds any of these thresholds, an additional transmission source is required.
+Once a radial loading limit exceeds any of these thresholds, an additional transmission source may be required.
 Acceptable transmission sources include but are not limited to the following:

 Network from a separate transmission substation source (Preferred)